6 Things to Know Before Buying New Church Chairs

 Plastic seat and back bases are lighter, more comfortable, and easier to maintain.
 However, there is a price increase over plywood chairs.
 Plastic bases can also be contoured to the shape of the body for added comfort.
 Plastic bases sometimes include extra features like a flexible back, which leans back for individualized comfort during seating.

-The Bertolini Impressions and Millennia chairs feature an Ergo-V plastic backrest base that provides extra comfort, ample support, and flexibility.
+The Bertolini Impressions Chair features an Ergo-V plastic backrest base that provides extra comfort, ample support, and flexibility.
 Full upholstery helps provide sound absorption, to help create a quiet and worshipful environment.

 Stacking & Storage